bchainhub/foxar-docs/docs/reference/spark/spark-verify-contract.md

   In case of Etherscan verification, you must also provide:
 - Your Etherscan API key, either by passing it as an argument or setting `ETHERSCAN_API_KEY`

-To find the exact compiler version, run `~/.svm/x.y.z/solc-x.y.z --version` and search for the 8 hex digits in the version string [here](https://etherscan.io/solcversions).
+To find the exact compiler version, run `~/.svm/x.y.z/solc-x.y.z --version` and search for the 8 hex digits in the version string.

 The path to the contract is in the format `<path>:<contract>`, e.g. `src/Contract.sol:Contract`.